Learn how Rebag used Endear to advance their customer education program

-[SL] Yeah it's incredible to to hear about the chat um side of things too because we know that's such a you know we're so big on that as a platform for just kind of like having conversations with customers in the same way we're all kind of communicating today so it makes so much sense.
+[SL] It's incredible to hear about the chat side of things too, because we're so big on that as a platform for just having conversations with customers in the same way we're all kind of communicating today, so it makes so much sense.
 And then having that ability to actually be more targeted or relevant in terms of how you're reaching out to customers makes so much sense.

-So Leigh I know you kind of touched on this a little bit and you know we've looked at clienteling in the context of sort of targeted selling obviously um but what are some of the other ways you see either your clients or the potential for clienteling to sort of add value to the customer company relationship beyond just that sales piece?
+So Leigh I know you kind of touched on this a little bit. and we've looked at clienteling in the context of targeted selling obviously, but what are some of the other ways you see either your clients or the potential for clienteling to add value to the customer/company relationship beyond just that sales piece?

-[LS] I think that it really isn't about sales -- sales is a byproduct of building really good relationships and I think that that can take a lot of different forms.
-So, for example I'm really thinking more about the store as this community.
-I think that is maybe the the most important piece of all of this, is you know if you are thinking about your store as a center for the neighborhood it's all about creating opportunities and reasons for a customer to come in that isn't just a purchase.
-Because if the only reason a customer is ever going to come into your store is to spend money that can become daunting but you know as again as as stores open back up it is about having events, it's about creating affinity groups, about making sure customers know that you also really participate in the local area whether that's through events just acknowledging the weather -- we always joke like it might be raining in New York but it's not raining in Miami so that's something that's unique to the New York store.
-And the more you can incorporate that into your outreach the more you can make your customers aware that, “Hey, we are living in the same world” --the more they're going to feel like there's a relationship not just with the brand but also with the store and with a specific person and the more ties you can create, the longer that loyalty is going to extend and the deeper that loyalty is going to be within the customer.
+[LS] I think that it really isn't about sales -- sales is a byproduct of building really good relationships and I think that can take a lot of different forms.
+So, for example, I'm really thinking more about the store as this community.
+I think that is maybe the most important piece of all of this.
+If you are thinking about your store as a center for the neighborhood, it's all about creating opportunities and reasons for a customer to come in that isn't just a purchase.
+Because if the only reason a customer is ever going to come into your store is to spend money, that can become daunting but as stores open back up, it is about having events, it's about creating affinity groups, about making sure customers know that you also really participate in the local area whether that's through events, just acknowledging the weather... we always joke it might be raining in New York but it's not raining in Miami so that's something that's unique to the New York store.
+And the more you can incorporate that into your outreach, the more you can make your customers aware that, “hey, we are living in the same world," the more they're going to feel like there's a relationship not just with the brand, but also with the store and with a specific person.
+And the more ties you can create, the longer that loyalty is going to extend and the deeper that loyalty is going to be within the customer.

-[SL] yeah that's such a great insight I mean both the sort of community piece around the store because at the end of the day physical needs to sort of look beyond the transactional and then also that sort of idea that whether you're a global or national brand and then figuring out how you show up local, just like, makes that relationship so much amazing well thanks so much for sharing those insights with us today.
+[SL] That's such a great insight, I mean both the sort of community piece around the store because, at the end of the day, physical needs to sort of look beyond the transactional, and then also that sort of idea that whether you're a global or national brand and then figuring out how you show up local, just like, makes that relationship so much.
+Amazing.
+Well thanks so much for sharing those insights with us today!